mozilla-services/socorro/docs/installation.rst

 ````````````
 To run and hack on Socorro apps, you will need:

-1) all dependencies installed from requirements/{prod,dev}.txt
+1) all dependencies installed from requirements.txt

 2) to have your PYTHONPATH set to the location of the socorro checkout